DiseaseTranscriptomicsLab/markeR/README.md

 To compare various metrics across different condition combinations, violin plots may not always be the best choice.
-In such cases, users can set`method = "all"` to generate a summary heatmap.
+In such cases, users can set`method = "all"` to generate a summary heatmap and volcano-like plot.
 The function will return one heatmap per gene set, with rows corresponding to all possible combinations of values in the `GroupingVariable`.
 In parenthesis is represented the p-value, adjusted using the `BH` method, and corrected by contrast and signature.
+It will also return a volcano-like plot (Cohen’s d effect sizes vs -log10(adjusted p-values)), where each dot represents a method-signature pair, faceted by contrast.
+The dashed lines represent user-defined thresholds for significance and effect size.

 The `mode` parameter controls how contrasts are generated for categorical variables, allowing users to adjust the complexity of the